Horror Story

 His name was John Hardbridge.

-Eventually, I fell back to the bridge, flat on my face, like an idiot.
+I fell back to the bridge, flat on my face, like an idiot.

 I was asked to help determine Hardbridge’s sentence.

-I stared back at their infinitely stupid question, I asked for the death penalty.
+I looked up from my folded hands, I stared back at their infinitely stupid question, I asked for the death penalty.

 I donated my mother’s body to science.
 I just want to forgive and forget.